Description

 Function 1.
 Periodic Measurement

-On the one hand, the Periodic Measurement is intended as a preventative measure to ensure that your client’s everyday life is not having a negative impact on his/her vitality.
+On the one hand, the Periodic Measurement is intended as a preventive measure to ensure that your client’s daily life does not have a negative impact on his/her vitality.

-On the other hand, if your client’s ability to recover is under a certain amount of pressure, you can use a periodic check to establish whether a particular change in his/her lifestyle is having the desired positive effect.
+On the other hand, if your client’s ability to recover is under some pressure, you can use the Periodic Measurement to determine whether a certain change in his lifestyle is having the desired positive effect.

 Details of the measurement

-In order to evaluate the measurement results correctly, it is important to look closely at the measurement details each time.
-These details show the extent to which the average HRV score is influenced by one or more excessive fluctuations.
-Such fluctuations can be caused by severe mood swings, sudden movement, holding one’s breath or an irregular heartbeat, and these can negatively affect the reliability of the measurement results.
+In order to correctly assess the measurement results, it is important to carefully examine the measurement details each time.
+These details demonstrate the extent to which the average HRV score is affected by one or more excessive fluctuations.
+Such fluctuations can be caused by severe mood swings, sudden movements, breath holding or irregular heartbeat, and these can negatively affect the reliability of the measurement results.

-The images below show the measurement results of people of the same age and gender in comparison with the average values (indicated by the yellow lines).
-Ideally, your client’s measured heart rate (blue line) should be on or below the yellow line.
-Meanwhile, your client’s measured HRV (blue line) should be on or above the yellow line.
-The higher the average HRV, the better your client’s autonomic nervous system is working.
-The HRV measurement usually produces a slightly wavy line.
+The images below show the measurement results of people of the same age and gender compared to the average values (indicated by the yellow lines).
+Ideally, your client’s measured heart rate (blue line) should be at or below the yellow line.
+Meanwhile, your client’s measured HRV (blue line) should be at or above the yellow line.
+The higher the average HRV, the better your client’s autonomic nervous system works.
+The HRV measurement usually gives a slightly wavy line.

-All measurement results are saved and progression over time can be reviewed under ‘Relax Index Evolution’.
+All measurement results are saved and the progression over time can be viewed under ‘Relax Index Progress’.

-You can discover how easy or difficult your client is to influence in the ‘Specific Check’ and ‘Experimenting Freely’ sections.
+You can discover how easy or difficult it is to influence your client with the ‘Specific Measurement’ and ‘Free Experimentation’ functions.

-In the case of ‘Experimenting Freely’, you can gain a real-time insight into your client’s stress level.
+In the case of ‘Free Experimentation’ you can gain a real-time insight into your client’s stress level.

-In contrast to the Periodic Measurement, you do not need to wait three minutes to learn the score.
-Instead, you can see how your client’s stress level continually reacts to how tense he or she is at that precise moment.
-This function enables you to establish the direct impact that a calm breathing technique has on your client, for example, or the effects of meditation or thinking positive thoughts.
+Unlike the Periodic Measurement, you don’t have to wait three minutes to learn the score.
+Instead, you can see how your client’s stress level continually responds to how tense he or she is at that moment.
+This function allows you to determine the direct effect that, for example, a gentle breathing technique has on your client or the effects of meditation or positive thoughts.

-In the case of a ‘Specific Measurement’, your client takes a number of three-minute readings under various circumstances and/or after certain activities and compares his/her scores with other specific measurements.
+In the case of a “Specific Measurement”, your client takes a number of three-minute measurements under different conditions and/or after certain activities and compares his/her scores with other specific measurements.

-For instance, your client might want to explore how different situations – such as a walk in the woods, a tough meeting at work or a relaxing massage – affect his/her well-being
+For example, your client may want to explore how different situations – such as a walk in the woods, a tough meeting at work or a relaxing massage – affect his/her well-being

 Profiles